syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //Adds new text to the paragraph

-IWTextRange text = firstParagraph.AppendText("Built-in styles can be applied to the paragraph.
+IWTextRange firstText = firstParagraph.AppendText("Built-in styles can be applied to the paragraph.
 Heading1 style is applied to this paragraph.");

 //Applies built-in style for the paragraph